aws/aws-cdk-rfcs/text/0605-eks-rewrite.md

 This imported cluster is not associated with a `Kubectl Handler`.
 It means we won't be able to invoke `addManifest()` function on the cluster.

-To apply a manifest, you need to import the kubectl handler and attach it to the cluster
+2. Import the cluster and the kubectl Handler

 ```
 const kubectlProvider = eks.KubectlProvider.fromKubectlProviderArn(this, 'KubectlProvider', {